JetBrains/intellij-sdk-docs/topics/tutorials/settings_tutorial.md

 !["Settings Defaults"](settings_defaults.png){width="600"}

 Now edit the settings values to "John Doe" and click the checkbox.
-Click on the **OK** button to close the Settings dialog and save the changes.
+Click on the <control>OK</control> button to close the Settings dialog and save the changes.
 Exit the Development Instance.

-Open the file `SdkSettingsPlugin.xml` to see the Settings persistently stored.
+Open the file <path>SdkSettingsPlugin.xml</path> to see the Settings persistently stored.
-In this demonstration the file resides in `code_samples/settings/build/idea-sandbox/config/options/`, but see [IDE Development Instances](ide_development_instance.md) for the general Development Instance case, or [Default IDE directories](https://www.jetbrains.com/help/idea/tuning-the-ide.html#default-dirs) if you are testing the `settings` plugin directly in an IDE.
+In this demonstration the file resides in <path>code_samples/settings/build/idea-sandbox/config/options/</path>, but see [IDE Development Instances](ide_development_instance.md) for the general Development Instance case, or [Default IDE directories](https://www.jetbrains.com/help/idea/tuning-the-ide.html#default-dirs) if you are testing the `settings` plugin directly in an IDE.

 !["Persisted Settings"](settings_persisted.png){width="600"}